Search Results

 Dr. Michael Erdos is an Associate Investigator in the Molecular Genetics Section of the Center for Precision Health Research.

 … focuses on translational research determining the effect of genetic variation on gene function and identifying primary … targets for potential therapeutic development.
-Prior to arriving at the National Institutes of Health, Dr. Erdos … of vascular smooth muscle cells (VSMCs) and stiffening of arterial walls.
-In the homozygous state the mouse presents …
+Prior to arriving at the National Institutes of Health, Dr. Erdos … HIV at the George Washington University.
+Dr. Erdos moved to the National Heart, Lung and Blood Institute in 1990 where …